Affiliate disclosure: Some links earn us a small commission at no cost to you.

 Kotu Beach Guide: Hotels, Birdwatching and What to Know in 2026

-Kotu sits between Kololi to the south and Bakau to the north — a quieter stretch of the tourist coast with a character distinct from the Strip's bustle.
-The beach is slightly narrower than Kololi's but the famous Kotu Creek birdwatching site adjoins it directly, making Kotu the only beach in The Gambia where you can go from swimming to seeing a gorgeous bush shrike within a five-minute walk.
+Kotu sits between Kololi to the south and Bakau to the north — a quieter slice of the tourist coast with a different feel from the Strip.
+The beach is a touch narrower than Kololi's, but Kotu Creek runs right alongside it, which makes this the one beach in The Gambia where you can go from a swim to a giant kingfisher in a five-minute walk.

 Quick facts

-• Best for: Families, birdwatchers, those wanting quieter surroundings than Kololi
+- Best for: Families, birdwatchers, anyone wanting it quieter than Kololi

-• Kotu Creek: One of the top birdwatching sites in West Africa — 10 minutes' walk from the beach hotels
+- Kotu Creek: One of the top birding sites in West Africa — 10 minutes' walk from the beach hotels

 The beach

-Kotu Beach runs for about 2 km.
-The sand is the same golden-brown Atlantic coast as Kololi, the waves broadly similar.
-The beach in front of the main hotels is patrolled and slightly cleaner than the open sections; beach sellers are present but less dense than at Senegambia Beach.
+Kotu Beach runs about 2 km.
+Same golden-brown Atlantic sand as Kololi, much the same waves.
+The stretch in front of the main hotels is patrolled and a bit cleaner than the open sections, and the beach sellers are less dense than at Senegambia.

-The Palma Rima (southern end) and African Village Hotel (northern end) mark the rough extent of the tourist beach zone.
-Between them: good swimming, beach bar access and the late-afternoon pirogue fleet coming in.
+Palma Rima (southern end) and the African Village Hotel (northern end) roughly mark the tourist beach zone.
+In between: good swimming, beach-bar access, and the late-afternoon pirogue fleet coming in.

 Rip currents are present on the open beach.
-Swim in front of hotels where there are lifeguards or local awareness, and do not swim alone.
+Swim in front of the hotels, where there are lifeguards or at least local awareness, and don't swim alone.

-This is Kotu's genuine distinction.
-A short creek and associated woodland at the northern end of the beach holds an extraordinary density of species within a 30-minute walk:
+This is what sets Kotu apart.
+A short creek and patch of woodland at the northern end of the beach packs in a remarkable number of species within a 30-minute walk:

-Reliable species: Giant kingfisher, malachite kingfisher, pied kingfisher, African fish eagle, hamerkop, various herons (grey, purple, squacco), yellow-crowned gonolek, senegal parrot, bearded barbet, yellow-breasted apalis, and many more.
+Reliable sightings: Giant, malachite and pied kingfishers, African fish eagle, hamerkop, grey, purple and squacco herons, yellow-crowned gonolek, Senegal parrot, bearded barbet, yellow-breasted apalis, and plenty more.

-How to visit: Walk north along the beach until the creek mouth.
-A path runs along the southern bank.
-Go early (06.30–09.00) for maximum activity.
-Local birding guides are available at the creek entrance for D200–400 for a morning session — worth it for beginners.
+How to visit: Walk north along the beach to the creek mouth; a path runs along the southern bank.
+Go early (06.30–09.00) for the most activity.
+Local birding guides wait at the creek entrance — D200–400 for a morning, well worth it if you're new to it.

 Hotels in Kotu